 An entomologist may find the red edging of its black wings to be rather pretty, but when boxelder bugs invade your home, they can become quite a nuisance.
-Although this red and black bug does not cause damage, few people enjoy having large insects crawling out of cracks, onto their walls, windows, lights, or furniture.
+Although this red and black bug does not cause damage, few people enjoy having large insects crawling out of cracks and onto their walls, windows, lights, or furniture.

 If you have ever had boxelder bugs invade your home, you've probably sought information on their identification and control.
 Let's review some of the most commonly asked questions about this bug and how to control it.

 At about 1/2-inch long, boxelder bugs (Boisea trivittata) are black with three red stripes, vertical edge lines on their bodies, and red lines on the edges of its wings.
 These markings make it appear as though its wings form an upside-down V when they are resting with their wings lying flat.

 As their name implies, boxelder bugs are attracted to boxelder trees and also to silver maple trees.
 If you have these trees around your home or neighborhood, you are very likely to have boxelder bugs.
 In the fall, as they begin to seek shelter for the upcoming cold months of winter, they are attracted to the warm, sunny sides of homes.
 From there they slip between cracks and gaps in the siding or around doors and windows and often ending up inside the home during the winter.

 The boxelder bugs will overwinter in the walls of the home until warmth brings them out.
 That warmth can be the heated air from inside your home, bringing them out of the walls into the rooms of your home during the winter months.
-Like bugs such as stink bugs and squash bugs, boxelders can detect temperature differences of as little as one degree, so it doesn't take much for them to decide it's time to move further into a warmer environment.
+Like bugs such as stink bugs and squash bugs, boxelder bugs can detect temperature differences of as little as one degree, so it doesn't take much for them to decide it's time to move further into a warmer environment.